 OUTA notes with interest SANRAL’s expression of ‘outrage’ against the bid-rigging & collusive behavior displayed by the construction companies, on the Gauteng Freeway Improvement Project (GFIP), to the Competition Tribunal.
 SANRAL have also indicated they may seek civil damage claims from the construction companies, as a result of this situation.
 In OUTA’s opinion, the word ‘outrage’ should spur SANRAL on to take every action possible, civil or otherwise, to fetch the overcharges from the colluding players and pass this money back to the road infrastructure project.
 “No stone should be left unturned in this regard and we are eager to see this action transpire,” says Duvenage.

-OUTA’s members continue to be overwhelmed by the extent of support across all income groups and the wide spectra of public, business, unions, civil, political and religious groups.
+OUTA’s supporters continue to be overwhelmed by the extent of support across all income groups and the wide spectra of public, business, unions, civil, political and religious groups.
 Indeed OUTA is further comforted in the report by the recent Presidential commission on State Owned Enterprise which does not find support for the application of user pay charges for social infrastructure such as roads.
 In OUTA’s opinion, any consideration to force the implementation of eTolls will be met by resistance on the highways, low levels of compliance, higher costs and more importantly, at the ballot box next year when citizen’s will then hold the real power.

 “There are far too many negative factors that weigh against the eToll decision when compared to the negligible gains that will come therefrom,”says Duvenage.
 “We sincerely hope the new Minister of Transport will apply her mind and take note of the myriad of issues at stake.
 No level of SANRAL marketing spend will ever achieve society’s confidence in this system and Ms Peters would be wise to choose the less costly route of honest and open consultation to find and apply an alternative funding mechanism that is more equitable, economical and efficient.”